AKSW/sante/readme.md

 **Fastest way to run SANTé is to build docker image using the given dockerfile**

+Make sure you have the index in the project as instructed above.

 1) Building the Docker Image:
 ```
 docker build -t sante .